rohankumar7712/Library_Mangment_System/README.md

    git clone https://github.com/your-repo/library-management-system.git
    ```
 2. Import the project into an IDE (Eclipse/IntelliJ)
-3. Configure the MySQL database:
+3. Configure the MySQL database
-   - Create a database `library_db`
-   - Import `library_db.sql` (provided in the repo)
-4. Update database credentials in `dbconfig.properties`
-5. Deploy the project using Apache Tomcat
+4. Deploy the project using Apache Tomcat
-6. Access the system at `http://localhost:8080/LMS`
+5. Access the system at `http://localhost:8080/LMS`

-## **Contributing**
-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit changes: `git commit -m 'Add feature'`
-4. Push to branch: `git push origin feature-name`
-5. Open a Pull Request

-## **License**
-This project is licensed under the MIT License.
-Feel free to modify and distribute it.

 ## **Contact**
-For any inquiries, please contact [your-email@example.com].
+For any inquiries, please contact kanojiyarohankumar@gmail.com.

 ## **Conclusion**
 This **Library Management System** simplifies the library experience by integrating book access, seat booking, and transaction tracking in a single web-based platform.
 It ensures **efficient management** for both **users and administrators** while enhancing the overall library experience.